JAM-Productions/.github/profile/README.md

 ## Who is JAM-Productions?

-JAM-Productions is a groups of developers who enjoy writing code and making projects (to become rich or not).
+JAM-Productions is a group of developers who enjoy writing code and making projects (to become rich or not).

 Nowdays, this organization is formed by the three co-founders: